Don’t ever do this on a dating app

 I highly recommend you remove your personal information that can be found on various people search sites across the web.
 If you give someone your email address or phone number, they could potentially reverse-search your information and get your home address.

-A service like OneRep can help you remove your personal information from the internet.
+A service like Incogni can help you remove your personal information from the internet.
 OneRep has a very clean interface and you will be amazed at how much of your private information will be discovered and ultimately removed including your name, age, home address, phone number, email addresses, your family members, other people associated with you, your income range, credit score range, political preferences, criminal records, and much more.

-OneRep will constantly monitor and automate the process of removing your information continuously over a longer period of time.
+Incogni will constantly monitor and automate the process of removing your information continuously over a longer period of time.

-Special for CyberGuy Readers: OneRep offers a no-ask 30-day money-back guarantee and charges $7.49/month for one person on their monthly plan or $13.99/month for your family (up to 6 people) on their annual plan.
-I recommend the family plan because it works out to only $2.30 per person per month for year-round coverage.
+Special for CyberGuy Readers (60% off): Incogni offers A 30-day money-back guarantee and then charges a special CyberGuy discount only through the links in this article of $6.49/month for one person (billed annually) or $13.19/month for your family (up to 4 people) on their annual plan and get a fully automated data removal service, including recurring removal from 175+ data brokers.
+I recommend the family plan because it works out to only $4.12 per person per month for year-round coverage.
 It’s an excellent service, and I highly recommend at least trying it out to see what it’s all about.

 Check out my top picks for removal services here.